 The amount of space you have available will also determine the number and type of furniture to buy.

-These are the most important features every outdoor kitchen New Orleans should have.
+These are the most important features every outdoor kitchen in New Orleans should have.